hashplex/Lightning/README.md

 Usage
 -----

-Grab a bitcoind 10.x executable and put it in the directory.
+- Grab a bitcoind 10.x executable and put it in the directory.
-This project uses Python 3.
+- This project uses Python 3.
-Set up a virtualenv and install from `requirements.txt`.
+- Set up a virtualenv and install from `requirements.txt`.
-Tests can be run as `python -m unittest`.
+- Tests can be run as `python -m unittest`.
-To set up a regtest network, run `python create_regnet.py` OR Run `python -i demo.py` to setup a regtest network and get proxies to all three nodes (Read demo.py for usage)
+- To set up a regtest network, run `python create_regnet.py` OR
+- Run `python -i demo.py` to setup a regtest network and get proxies to all three nodes (Read demo.py for usage)
+- Logs are in regnet/*/lightning.log, and are preserved after tests.

 Design
 ------